dimal1234/cypress-test/README.md

 ## Continuous Integration with GitHub Actions

 I have used GitHub Actions to automate CI pipeline, ensuring that every push or pull request triggers a build and runs the test suite.

 ## GitHub Actions Workflow

 My CI workflow is defined in the *.github/workflows/cypress-tests.yml* file.
 This workflow automatically installs dependencies, runs tests, and ensures that the build is passing.
 This will run Cypress tests in a headless mode each time a commit is pushed to the main branch or when a pull request is created.

+## Jenkins Workflow

+I have implemented a Jenkins CI/CD (additional) workflow that is triggered automatically whenever a commit is pushed to the GitHub repository.
+The workflow integrates GitHub and Jenkins using a webhook, so each new commit initiates a Jenkins build process.
+Additionally, I utilized ngrok to host Jenkins temporarily, allowing it to be accessible externally for integration with GitHub, facilitating seamless communication between the two services.

 ## Conclusion